 - The CPUC will announce the dates of the opening of its BEAD application window at least 30 days prior to the opening of the window. - At approximately the same time as this announcement of the application dates, the CPUC will make BEAD application materials available on its website.
 These materials will include an Application, Program Guide, and Frequently Asked Questions (FAQ) documents.
-The CPUC will provide additional resources on its website to direct potential applicants to third-party resources that may be of use, including those provided by NTIA, NIST, FCC, and others. - The CPUC will provide details regarding the Project Areas and associated materials and information, as detailed in Section 5.1.4. - The CPUC will conduct at least one online application workshop.
+The CPUC will provide additional resources on its website to direct potential applicants to third-party resources that may be of use, including those provided by NTIA, NIST, FCC, and others. - The CPUC will provide details regarding the Project Areas and associated materials and information, as detailed in Section 5.1.4.

+- The CPUC will conduct at least one online application workshop.
 This workshop will provide general instructions, discuss the program's goals and objectives, map out major program milestones, answer questions, and provide other technical assistance.
-This workshop will be recorded and available on the CPUC website and the FAQ document will be updated to reflect questions and answers from the workshop. - The CPUC will have a dedicated email address available for participants to use to ask questions and request technical assistance.
+This workshop will be recorded and available on the CPUC website and the FAQ document will be updated to reflect questions and answers from the workshop. - The CPUC will have a dedicated email address available for applicants to use to ask questions and request technical assistance.
 To provide transparency, fairness, and additional technical assistance, the CPUC will update its FAQ document on a regular basis with the questions and answers generated by the email inquiries and in-person meetings.
 Users will be able to register on the CPUC website to receive email updates when the FAQs or other program resource documents are updated. - The CPUC will seek to replicate for BEAD its current program for providing training and support to public and nonprofit entities, to support grant applications that propose to build networks owned, operated by, or affiliated with a local government, Tribe, or nonprofit.
 To encourage and support applications from these types of entities with respect to its other broadband grant programs, the CPUC has created a Broadband Internet Caseworker program that may be a model for the BEAD program.
 The program includes both in-person seminars and a series of online webinars and materials to help these entities identify local economic and social benefits from high-speed broadband and to navigate the complex landscape of strategies and funding for developing these projects.
 Program materials address critical path issues such as broadband technology choice, network planning, business models, workforce and economic development opportunities, market structure, local needs assessments, and elements of the construction process.
 The program also provides links to data and mapping resources, third-party broadband planning resources, and descriptions of different funding programs.
-The CPUC plans to frequently update and add to this resource and to continue to try to make its programs, including funding programs, more accessible for localities, nonprofits, and Tribal entities.25

-• If feasible given the limited timeline for the BEAD grant program, the CPUC will allow for reasonable curing to seek to ensure an optimal participation level of qualified applicants.
+The CPUC plans to frequently update and add to this resource and to continue to try to make its programs, including funding programs, more accessible for localities, nonprofits, and Tribal entities.18 - If feasible given the limited timeline for the BEAD grant program, the CPUC will allow for reasonable curing to seek to ensure an optimal participation level of qualified applicants.
+The curing deadline will be announced at the start of the Application process, and will likely end 14 days after the deadline for Application Phase submissions.